 Additional clinical sites for fellows include:

 Brown has a robust and supportive clinical, translational, and basic science research environment to support ID fellow research and other scholarly activities.
 The Brown ID Division has approximately $15 million of external research funding annually, the highest among Divisions within the Brown Department of Medicine.
 Fellows have approximately six months of protected time during the two-year fellowship to pursue research based upon their individual interests.
 Drs.
-Beckwith and D’Agata meet with 1st year fellows to explore research interests and to match fellows with faculty mentors.
+Cunha, Sanchez and D’Agata meet with 1st year fellows to explore research interests and to match fellows with faculty mentors.
 The Division has an NIH T32 clinical research training program, HIV and Other Infectious Consequences of Substance Abuse, funded by the National Institute on Drug Abuse (5T32DA013911).
 Eligible ID fellows can apply to this program to obtain up to two additional years of clinical research training in the areas of prevention, diagnosis and treatment of HIV and other infectious consequences of substance abuse.
 This training program brings together the multiple clinical research strengths from an institution that has a robust track record of training junior faculty members to become independent clinical investigators in the area of HIV and substance abuse.
 The T32 program is led by Principal Investigators Drs.
 Timothy Flanigan and Jody Rich and additional information is available from the T32 Senior Project Director, Lauri Bazerman (LBazerman@Lifespan.org).

 ID Fellows have access to multiple research centers and resources housed within the Brown ID Division including the following: